 Debra Ollivier is the author of the national bestselling What French Women Know: About Love, Sex, and Other Matters of the Heart and Mind (Penguin) and Entre Nous: A Woman's Guide to Finding Her Inner French Girl (St. Martin's Press).
 Her work is also published in the bestselling anthologies Mothers Who Think: Tales of Real-Life Parenthood (Villard) and Because I Said So: 33 Mothers Write About Children, Sex, Men, Aging, Faith, Race & Themselves (Harper Perennial).
-She has written for numerous publications, including The New York Times, Harper's Magazine, Playboy, Parents Magazine, The Guardian, Le Monde and Les Inrockuptibles.
-A former contributor to Salon, she launched a lifestyle vertical for The Huffington Post and worked on staff as a contributing editor, writing extensively about a broad range of subjects.
+A former contributor to Salon, Debra has written for numerous publications, including Harper's Magazine and the New York Times.
+She also launched a lifestyle vertical for The Huffington Post and worked as a staff editor, writing extensively about a broad range of subjects.

 In addition to her own writing, Debra offers a range of editorial services and is a former acquisitions editor for Parallax Press, a nonprofit publisher founded by Zen Master Thich Nhat Hanh.
 She has also assisted in making several big ideas happen, including the launch of the first TED conference with Richard Wurman and the Social Venture Network.
 A dual citizen, she lived in Paris 10+ years and maintains close ties with France.